SOULDIER1/xrpl-dev-portal/docs/tutorials/how-tos/use-specialized-payment-types/use-escrows/send-a-timed-escrow.md

 {% tabs %}
 {% tab label="JavaScript" %}
+In xrpl.js, you can use the [`getBalanceChanges(metadata)`](https://js.xrpl.org/functions/getBalanceChanges.html) utility to parse the validated transaction's metadata for a simplified list of balance changes.

 {% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="// Send EscrowFinish transaction" /%}
 {% /tab %}

 {% tab label="Python" %}
+In xrpl-py, you can use the [`get_balance_changes(metadata)`](https://xrpl-py.readthedocs.io/en/stable/source/xrpl.utils.html#xrpl.utils.get_balance_changes) utility to parse the validated transaction's metadata for a simplified list of balance changes.

 {% code-snippet file="/_code-samples/escrow/py/send_timed_escrow.py" language="py" from="# Send EscrowFinish transaction" /%}
 {% /tab %}
 {% /tabs %}